LsAntonio/side-project/README.md

   # take a left screenshot
   monitor = {"top": 145, "left": 70, "width": 1018, "height": 620}
 ````
 Now, you can use the ```training.py``` file.
-It would require to input the number of epochs to train (make sure you have enough free space in your hard drive).
+It will requires to input the number of epochs to train (make sure you have enough free space in your hard drive).
 Also, the model is defined in the ```model_helper.py``` file.
 There you can change the model’s parameters like:  batch size, learning rate, optimizer, etc.

 You can also check the model(s) performance with the ```eval_model.py``` file.
 Finally, you can display a plot of the loss of the entire training with the ```plot.py``` file.